Leonard Feather's Encyclopedia of Jazz

-Leonard Feather's Encyclopedia of Jazz (aka Encyclopedia of Jazz, Vol. 1) is a compilation album of pieces by Oliver Nelson and others assembled by Leonard Feather.
+Leonard Feather's Encyclopedia of Jazz (a.k.a.
+Encyclopedia of Jazz, Vol. 1) is a compilation album of pieces by Oliver Nelson and others assembled by Leonard Feather.
 It was recorded in 1965 and 1966 for Verve Records.
-In 2006, Mosaic Records released all the Oliver Nelson tracks, together with some unissued pieces recorded at the same session, on the second CD of the compilation Oliver Nelson: The Argo, Verve and Impulse Big Band Studio Sessions.
-Some of them were also included at the time on Leonard Feather Presents the Sound of Feeling and the Sound of Oliver Nelson (V6-8743, 1968).
+In 2006, Mosaic Records released all the Oliver Nelson tracks, together with some unissued pieces recorded at the same session, on the second CD of the compilation, Oliver Nelson: The Argo, Verve and Impulse Big Band Studio Sessions.
+Some of them were also included at the time on the album Leonard Feather Presents the Sound of Feeling and the Sound of Oliver Nelson (V6-8743, 1968).